Stratouklos/lean-timer/README.md

 [Travis CI][travis] is a continuous integration service, which can monitor GitHub for new commits to your repository and execute scripts such as building the app or running tests.
 The project contains a Travis configuration file, `.travis.yml`, which will cause Travis to run your tests when you push to GitHub.

+## TODO

+### MVP

+Basic functionality is completed but it looks like crap

+Next steps design UI and move the end timer from alerts Add sounds
+Visual queues on how long the discussion has left